- Our School

 We can usually offer a small number of places in Primary 2, with entrance assessments held in January.

 Entrance assessments for this key entry point are held in January.
-Children spend the day at Heriot’s, sitting papers in English, Mathematics and Problem Solving.
-The children have a chance to meet one another as well as members of the teaching staff and Senior School Leadership Team.
-Many candidates feel nervous when they arrive but as our aim is to ensure a good experience, most end up enjoying the day, especially the team building exercises.
+Children spend the day at Heriot’s, sitting tests which cover English, Mathematics and Reasoning.
+The children have a chance to meet one another during fun group activities, as well as members of the teaching staff and Senior School Leadership Team during a short interview.
+Many candidates feel nervous when they arrive but as our aim is to ensure a good experience, most end up enjoying the day, especially the group activities.

 We welcome applications for Senior 3 and Senior 5 and can sometimes offer a few places in Senior 2.
 For curricular reasons, we do not admit new pupils to Senior 4.
-All applicants are tested in English, Mathematics and Reasoning, and meet with members of staff to discuss their curricular needs.
+All applicants sit papers which cover English, Mathematics and Reasoning, and meet with members of staff for a short interview and to discuss their curricular needs.
 Entrance Assessments for Senior 2, 3 and 5, take place in January.